ianmetcalf/node-ds2482/README.md

 Resets the bridge chip and any onewire devices connected to it

+### bridge.sendCommand(command [, rom], callback)
+Sends a command to a onewire device if specified or all onewire devices if omitted

+- `command` the command to send as an unsigned integer
+- `rom` the ROM address of the device to send the command to as a 16 character hex encoded string

 ### bridge.search(callback)
 Searches the bus for all onewire devices and returns a list of ROM addresses as hex encoded strings